IIIF/cookbook-recipes/recipe/0261-non-rectangular-commenting/index.md

 ## Implementation Notes

-The [prezi3][IIIF Presentation 3.0 API] does not itself discuss non-rectangular annotations, incorporating them from the [W3C Web Annotation Data Model](http://w3.org/TR/annotation-model/) by reference.
+The [IIIF Presentation 3.0 API][prezi3] does not itself discuss non-rectangular annotations, incorporating them from the [W3C Web Annotation Data Model](http://w3.org/TR/annotation-model/) by reference.
 For a full description of this and other web annotations used in IIIF annotations, we recommend you read that document.

 The W3C data model requires non-rectangular polygonal annotations to be described in the Scalable Vector Graphic (SVG) markup format.
 Note that client parsing of SVG varies, and valid SVG may not display as you expect.